-CCC's project with Misión Gaia is located in the rural area of Minca in Magdalena, targeting 225 students and 15 teachers in three rural schools.

-The project aims to improve the quality of education by providing teachers and school management with the necessary resources to re-plan and adapt their pedagogic processes.

-Students are offered after-school support with tutoring in STEM (Science, Technology, Engineering and Mathematics) courses, helping to enhance overall school proficiency, critical thinking and young people are becoming entrepreneurs, making their own websites and promotional videos.
-The project also provides vocational education and training in areas related to sustainable tourism.

-Misión Jaia (Magdalena)

 Approximately 1.2 million Colombian children (11% of all school-age children) currently do not receive any formal education.
 Although initial enrolment rates are often high, the majority of children drop out long before graduation.
 This is especially rife in rural settings, with illiteracy rates almost four times greater in the countryside than in cities.
-This is due to the practice of gold mining, currently Colombia's largest export and an industry which relies significantly on child labour, as well as lack of resources.

-La Sierra Nevada has been traditionally effected by conflict due to illegal plantations, but it is also a beautiful paradise.
+This is due to the practice of gold mining, currently Colombia's largest export and an industry which relies significantly on child labour and lacks resources.
+La Sierra Nevada has been traditionally affected by conflict due to illegal plantations, but it is also a beautiful paradise.
 The indigenous communities are now learning other ways of living with dignity.
-They are being provided with the tools to defend and protect their surrounding environment, educate themselves in tourism and take pride in indigenous identities.

-When Maria was 16, guerrillas attacked her remote town and she was raped by two of their men.
+They are being provided with the tools to defend and protect their surrounding environment, educate themselves in tourism, and take pride in indigenous identities.
+MARIA'S STORY When Maria was 16, guerrillas attacked her remote town and she was raped by two of their men.
 As a result, she became pregnant with Jairo.

-However, as a result of the violent experience, Maria suffered severe psychological trauma.
+However, as a result of the violent experience, María suffered severe psychological trauma.
 She struggled to accept her son, so the only emotions that Jairo learned to feel were the anger and desperation he encountered at home.
 He dropped out of school, and with no support to help him understand why he felt this way, turned to the only people he thought could give him a purpose; he began running errands for a local armed group.

-Jairo's Story

-Circulo de Estudios invited Maria's son, Jairo, to their project when he was 10.
-At first he was reluctant to take part and was aggressive towards the other children, but with support, Jairo changed his behaviour and began to make friends.
+JAIRO'S STORY Círculo de Estudios invited Maria's son, Jairo, to their project when he was 10.
+At first he was reluctant to take part and was aggressive towards the other children but, with support, Jairo changed his behaviour and began to make friends.
 He realised that he could be appreciated without having to resort to crime.
 Attending Círculo de Estudios allowed Jairo to break the vicious cycle of violence that he was tangled in.

-Círculo de Estudios has also bee providing psychosocial support to his mother, Maria,

-Two years later he is a regular at the project and he has discovered hidden talents.
-He is a natural leader, his peers look up to him and he loves helping to run activities for the younger children.
+Círculo de Estudios has also been providing psychosocial support to his mother, Maria.
+Two years later, Jairo is a regular at the project and he has discovered hidden talents.
+He is a natural leader, his peers look up to him, and he loves helping to run activities for the younger children.
 He is now known within the community for his work with children, not with the armed groups.
 Jairo is back in school and he has even set up a band playing traditional local music.

-Sandra's Story

-"My story is a hard one to tell.
+SANDRA'S STORY My story is a hard one to tell.
 After my parents separated when I was 11 years old, a friend of theirs sexually abused me.
 I got pregnant but lost the baby after a few months.
 Shortly after, I ran away from home and started dealing and taking drugs.
 I had two children but their father left me to raise them without any money or any support.
 I felt there was no other option - I started working as a sex worker.